 Greece has a wide variety of appealing destinations for visitors.
 First time travelers from abroad should plan to spend 2-3 days in Athens to see the highlights.
 There are a wide range of fantastic Greek islands scattered around the Aegean and Ionian Seas that will captivate visitors.
 But some of the most unique destinations, like Monemvasia, Meteora, Olympia, Delphi and Nafplion are located on the mainland.
 So if you travel to Greece for a two week vacation, consider an itinerary that includes some of the best islands and mainland highlights.

-Read this article on How to Spend the Perfect Week in Greece!
+Read my article on How to Spend the Perfect Week in Greece!
 If you have questions on traveling to Greece, leave a comment below or email me at alex(at)wanderlustmarriage.com.
 Happy travels!

 Disclosure: This article contains affiliate links.
 We receive a small commission when you book or sign up through these links and it costs you nothing extra.
 When it suits you, please use them, as it helps us help you!